cunnie/docs/vcsa_ssl.md

 [caption id="attachment_30655" align="alignnone" width="427"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/09/splash_screen_self-signed.png"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/09/splash_screen_self-signed.png" alt="Chrome&#039;s warning screen when encountering a self-signed certificate.
 This is particularly irritating under the OS X environment, for Chrome does not have a built-in mechanism to store certificate exceptions" width="427" height="288" class="size-full wp-image-30655" /></a> Chrome's warning screen when encountering a self-signed certificate.
 This is particularly irritating under the OS X environment, for Chrome does not have a built-in mechanism to store certificate exceptions[/caption]

-A fix would be to use CA-issued certificates for frequently visited sites.
-It's trivial to install certificates on most sites, but the vCenter Server Appliance is a more complex install.
+A fix would be to use CA-issued certificates for frequently visited internal servers.
+It's trivial to install certificates on most servers, but the vCenter Server Appliance is a more complex install.
 ### Installation Details
-Notes:
+In this example we replace our vcenter server's (vcenter.cf.nono.com) self-signed certificates with CA-signed certificates:

 * vCenter's FQDN (fully-qualified domain name): **vcenter.cf.nono.com**
 * wildcard SSL key: [*.cf.nono.com.key](https://gist.githubusercontent.com/cunnie/6bba891dfd48d218fd21/raw/a9532c2d0ae1225a6cf818c343528f826c2524ef/*.cf.nono.com.key)